chromium-cheri/openscreen/cast/README.md

 ## Using the standalone implementations

-To run the standalone sender and receivers together, first you need to install the following dependencies: FFMPEG, LibVPX, LibOpus, LibSDL2, as well as their headers (frequently in a separate -dev package).
+To run the standalone sender and receivers together, first you need to install the following dependencies: FFMPEG, LibVPX, LibOpus, LibSDL2, LibAOM as well as their headers (frequently in a separate -dev package).
+Currently it is advised that Linux users compile LibAOM from source using the instructions at https://aomedia.googlesource.com/aom/ because apt installs a older, slower version of LibAOM.
 From here, you just need a video to use with the cast_sender, as the cast_receiver can generate a self-signed certificate and private key for each session.
 You can also generate your own RSA private key and either create or have the receiver automatically